Oranges, lemons, limes, kumkats and vinegar….

 Sour astringes and absorbs, drying up “loose, leaking and sagging” conditions.

-Sour flavor enters the Liver and Gallbladder
+Sour flavor enters the Liver and Gallbladder and aids digestion

 Sour acts on the ligaments and tendons